sanjeshpathak/realtimedashboardplatform/README.md

 Publish the data to topic **demo/piechart** on to the broker.
 The data will be automatically routed to the widget and the new values appear in real time on the Pie Chart on the dashboard.

 The Eclipse Foundation has a project for the development of MQTT Client libraries for various platforms.
 Eclipse Paho project provides open-source client implementations of MQTT Prptocol.
 Here is the home page for Eclipse Paho: <https://www.eclipse.org/paho/>.
 They have MQTT  client libraries for many languages like Java, Python, C# etc. Download the library of your choice.
 You can make use of the library to publish data to the MQTT Broker.

+The repository has Java client source files.
+You can use this program to stream data to demo.html dashboard.
+These files are under Java directory in the repository.
+It also containa jar file from Eclipse Paho Client for Java.

 You can also use MQTT Lens (https://chrome.google.com/webstore/detail/mqttlens/hemojaaeigabkbcookmlgmdigohjobjm?hl=en) a Google Chrome application that you can use to send data to MQTT Broker.
 You can use MQTT Lens to test your dashboard.